Deployment and Release

 Deployment was a software development challenge, but thanks to the automation of development processes, increased velocity for software deployments with fewer failures is possible.

-Many factors contribute to the success of deployment processes.
+Many factors contribute to the success of software deployments processes.
 Here are a few strategies you can adapt to scale your deployment activities:

 waydev dora metrics dashboard